 Where it started

 My father was a construction superintendent.
 He held the entire picture of a building while fifty trades worked their piece.
 Electricians, plumbers, ironworkers, framers.
 Each one responsible for their channel, none of them responsible for how it all came together.
 The whole picture only existed in his head.
 I watched that for years before I had any language for what I was seeing.
 Something about watching someone hold the whole while everyone else works the parts.
-I learned it by watching before I knew I was learning it.
+I was learning it before I knew I was learning anything.

 Screenprinting is where it locked in as a skill I could name.
 At SVA, then at USA Tees in Brooklyn, then at Atlas Embroidery in Fort Lauderdale.
 Separation means you never work on the image.
-You work on a channel, one color at a time, and the whole composition exists only in your head while you’re building a single plate.
+You work on a channel, one color at a time, and the whole composition exists only in your head while you’re building a single screen.
 You decide how colors interact when they overprint before any of that is visible.
-Same operation my father was running.
-A light table instead of a job site.
+Same operation my father was running, just a light table instead of a job site.

 The screenprinting vocabulary (separation, registration, overprint, channel) became the vocabulary I use for everything.
 SCSS cascades.
 Function chains.
 Multi-agent workflows.
 You’re always working on a channel, and the whole only comes together when the layers register.